 N.C.
 Flood Waters Finally Receding

 PRINCEVILLE, N.C.
 (AP) _ From a newspaper box coated with mud, the headline on the front page of the Sept.
-15 local paper presaged what was to come: ``Edgecombe hunkers down for Floyd hit.″
+15 edition of The Daily Southerner presaged what was to come: ``Edgecombe hunkers down for Floyd hit.″

 This town founded by ex-slaves prepared as best it could.
 But sandbags piled along an earthen dam did nothing to stop the swollen Tar River from spilling its banks, swallowing Princeville under 23 feet of water.

-After 10 days, floodwaters finally receded enough Sunday to allow a small group of reporters to tour part of the town that has come to epitomize the devastating flooding across eastern North Carolina in the wake of Hurricane Floyd.
+After 10 days, the water finally receded enough Sunday to allow a small group of reporters to tour part of the town that has come to epitomize the devastating flooding that Hurricane Floyd caused in eastern North Carolina.

 Many of Princeville’s 1,800 residents, who have been homeless since Sept.
 17, were anxious to survey the damage for themselves.

 ``I just want to go back in,″ said 16-year-old Dazzala Knight, standing outside one of Edgecombe County’s 10 shelters. ``My artwork is in there, and it’s probably ruined.″